bressler1995/TOPS-Website-Front-End/_events/2023-11-13-symposium.md

 Event Dates and Schedule:

 - February 27th:
-  - 9:00 AM: Beverages and breakfast grazing available in the event space.
+  - 9:00 AM - 10:00AM: Beverages and breakfast grazing will be available in the event space.
-  - 10:00 AM - 5:00 PM: General TOPS presentations and working Sessions.
-Lunch options include "Make a Plate" and Kennedy Space Center Visitor Complex restaurants.
+  - 10:00 AM - 5:00 PM: General TOPS presentations and working sessions; lunch options include "make a plate" and Kennedy Space Center Visitor Complex restaurants.

 - February 28th:
-  - 9:00 AM: Beverages and breakfast grazing available in the event space.
+  - 9:00 AM - 10:00AM: Beverages and breakfast grazing will be available in the event space.
-  - 10:00 AM - 5:00 PM: Presentations & Working Sessions, with breakouts by topic including OS101 Training and Science Core.
-Lunch options include "Make a Plate" and Kennedy Space Center Visitor Complex restaurants.
+  - 10:00 AM - 5:00 PM: Presentations and working sessions, with breakouts by topic including OS101 training and Science Core; lunch options include "make a plate" and Kennedy Space Center Visitor Complex restaurants.

 - February 29th:
-  - 9:00 AM - 11:30 AM: Coffee and tea available in the event space.
+  - 9:00 AM - 11:30 AM: Coffee and tea will be available in the event space.
-  - 9:00 AM - Noon: Attendees have the opportunity to explore the Kennedy Space Center Visitor Complex, accommodating for the impact on tours due to the launch.
-The event space will also be open for co-working and networking, with the TOPS PMO available from 9:00 AM to noon.
+  - 9:00 AM - 12:00 PM: Attendees have the opportunity to explore the Kennedy Space Center Visitor Complex, accommodating for the impact on tours due to the launch.
+The event space will also be open for co-working and networking, with the TOPS PMO available until noon.

 <span style="color:red;">We ask that all attendees complete the OS101 training prior to the event.</span> Attendees will receive a certificate and pin, in addition to the digital badge awarded through the MOOC.